princeardayfio/simple_shell/README.md

 ## Testing

-Shell would work like this in interactive mode
+Shell would work like this in an interactive mode

 ```
 $ ./hsh